© Crown copyright 2020

-These priorities may not necessarily be health related, so might include helping children and young people to prosper, increasing prosperity, or reducing health inequalities.
-They should link to appropriate strategies that your tobacco control work will affect, for instance, targets on reducing health inequalities, targets on reducing child poverty.
+These priorities may not necessarily be health-related, so might include helping children and young people to prosper, increasing prosperity, or reducing health inequalities.
+They should link to appropriate strategies that your tobacco control work will affect, for instance, targets on reducing health inequalities and child poverty.

 6.2 Get the right people involved

 To get the best out of the model, you will need a broad understanding of local policies that relate to your tobacco control work.
-It is most important that the self assessment is completed in consultation with a wide range of partners, rather than by one or two individuals.
+It is most important that the self-assessment is completed in consultation with a wide range of partners, rather than by 1 or 2 individuals.

 The information you need to draw on includes:

 - a detailed understanding of the local approach to tobacco control at a strategic and operational level

 - awareness of the local, supra-local or regional level tobacco control and stop smoking activities and partnerships